Sodium Metal Reactions with Inorganic and Organic Compounds

 2Na(s) + Cl2(g) → 2NaCl(s)

-Sodium and sulfur
+Reaction of Sodium and Sulfur

-When sodium is heated with sulfur, sodium sulfide is given as the product.
+When sodium is heated with sulfur, Sodium sulfide is given as the product.

 2Na(s) + S(s) → Na2S(s)

-Sodium and phosphorous
+Reaction of Sodium and phosphorous

 Sodium phosphide is given as the product, when sodium is heated with phosphorous.